DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-3-ect-theory.md

 The long-term effects of weak literacy will impact a pupil far beyond school.
 At the everyday level, they will struggle with form filling, reading and understanding signs.
 The impact on their life chances can be profound, from limiting their career options and reducing their lifetime earning potential, through to poor health and lower life expectancy (Gilbert et al., 2018).

-The task of improving pupils’ literacy skills starts from the very beginning of education and continues all through secondary school.
-Even though “learning to read” is perceived as a task for teachers in early primary, the reality is that every teacher, across all subjects and all phases, can and should think carefully how they can improve pupils’ literacy.
+The task of improving pupils' literacy skills starts from the very beginning of education and continues all through secondary school.
+Even though “learning to read” is perceived as a task for teachers in early primary, the reality is that every teacher, across all subjects and all phases, can and should think carefully how they can improve pupils' literacy.
 For example, all primary teachers will need to reinforce the fundamental knowledge of word reading (decoding) and language comprehension.
-For most secondary teachers, improving pupils’ literacy will mainly involve thinking about how you can improve reading, writing and speaking skills in relation to your subject discipline.
+For most secondary teachers, improving pupils' literacy will mainly involve thinking about how you can improve reading, writing and speaking skills in relation to your subject discipline.

 Consequently, it is important that all teachers have a clear understanding of the most effective ways to improve literacy.
 In terms of reading, the most effective approach is _systematic synthetic phonics._